Andy Murray Net Worth: His Salary, Career Earnings And More

 Andy Murray is a founding member of the Malaria No More UK Leadership Council, a charity aimed at combating malaria in the continent of Africa.
 He launched the charity alongside David Beckham in 2009 at the iconic Wembley Stadium.

-Other than working for his charity, Andy Murray has actively participated in charity exhibition tennis matches and in various government fundraisers.
-Murray has been the recipient of the Arthur Ashe Humanitarian of the Year award twice in his career― once in 2014, and then in 2022 for donating all his season’s prize money towards a war-ravaged Ukraine.
+Other than working for his charity, Andy Murray has actively participated in other charity exhibition tennis matches and various government fundraisers.
+Murray has been the recipient of the Arthur Ashe Humanitarian of the Year award twice in his career― once in 2014 and then in 2022 – for donating all his season’s prize money towards a war-ravaged Ukraine.

 Tennis Prodigy Carlos Alcaraz’s Net Worth, Stats And Career Highlights